 Communicating, even at a distance, with the ones you love and trust is probably exactly what you need to drown out the voices of the trauma that threatens to overwhelm you.

-You might even consider joining an online support group.
+You might even consider seeing a naturopath clinic located in Scottsdale or joining an online support group.
 This way, you will always have a way to connect with others who understand exactly what you are going through.
 Your support group can help light the way through your dark moments.

 3. Take a Hike